wombleton/gitlaw-nz/acts/C/Charities Act 2005.md

     *   (b) in purported compliance with a notice under section 51, supply information, or supply a document, knowing it to be false or misleading.

-    (2) Any person who breaches subsection (1) commits an offence and is liable on summary conviction to a fine not exceeding $10,000\.
+    (2) Any person who breaches subsection (1) commits an offence and is liable on conviction to a fine not exceeding $10,000\.

-    (3) Proceedings for an offence against subsection (2) may be commenced within 6 months after the matter giving rise to the contravention was discovered or ought reasonably to have been discovered.
+    (3) Despite anything to the contrary in [section 25][155] of the Criminal Procedure Act 2011, the limitation period in respect of an offence against subsection (2) ends on the date that is 6 months after the date on which the matter giving rise to the contravention was discovered or ought reasonably to have been discovered.

+    Section 52(2): amended, on 1 July 2013, by [section 413][156] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 52(3): replaced, on 1 July 2013, by [section 413][156] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 53 Chief executive may supply inquiry information or documents